In this article, we’ll explore the topic of online form abandonment, what causes it, and what websites can do to minimize the issue.

 Here’s another from Moneysupermarket’s home insurance quote form.
 Rather than ask these 11 questions individually, it merely asks users to check the statements and ensure that they’re correct, thus reducing the effort required.

-Overall, the key to reducing form abandonment is to provide the best possible user experience for your users.
+Overall, the key to reducing cart and form abandonment is to provide the best possible user experience for your users.

 Obvious sources of friction, which can often be identified through analytics, should be removed, while it’s important to find the right balance between gathering key information from the user and making forms so lengthy that users abandon the process.